ErwanBarbedor/PlumeScript/readme.md

 #### Bugfix
 - Fixed a bug where each line of an extended call was considered as an individual argument.
+- Fixed a bug where the dynamic table key was not transpiled correctly in certains cases.

 [Older versions]#(doc/changelog.md)